 - Sprinkle granular larvicide into the water collected between the leaves of bromeliad plants to eliminate larvae

-- Follow all instructions on the product label
+- Follow all safety instructions on the product label

 More information about the safety of Bti: